 What is the difference between low-risk and no-risk investments?

-Low-risk investments still carry a slight chance of loss, but the chances are minimal, such as with government bonds or EPF.
-No-risk investments, on the other hand, generally refer to options where the principal is fully guaranteed, such as a fixed deposit or a high-yield savings account with deposit insurance.
+Low-risk investments still have a minimal chance of losing your capital, but the chance is minimal, as with government bonds or EPF.
+No-risk investments are, in general, those where your principal is guaranteed, such as a fixed deposit or extra high-yielding savings account with deposit insurance.